Virginia Walmart mass shooting survivor files $50M lawsuit

 The manager said “there was nothing that could be done about Mr. Bing because he was liked by management,” according to the suit.

-Before the shooting, Bing told co-workers that “the government was watching him,” the suit says.
+Before the shooting, Bing told co-workers that “the government was watching him,” the suit said.
 “He kept black tape on his phone camera so no one could spy on him.”

 In the note left on his phone, Bing claimed he was harassed and said he was pushed to the brink by a perception that his phone was hacked.
 The note also accused colleagues of mocking him.

 Bing’s death note rambles at times through 11 paragraphs, with references to nontraditional cancer treatments and songwriting.
-He says people unfairly compared him to serial killer Jeffrey Dahmer.
+He said people unfairly compared him to serial killer Jeffrey Dahmer.

 Jessica Wilczewski, a Walmart employee who witnessed the shooting, told The Associated Press last week that Bing seemed to target certain people.